Page URLs in CMS

 The URL change will not take effect immediately if the page was published before a Speaking URL path segment was added or modified.
 To fix this, clear the branch cache.

 Technique 2: shorten entire URL, as if a redirect

 In this case, you may have a URL that displays in your browser address bar as

 and want to publish a URL that looks like

 If you can't move the page higher up in the Pagetree so that the URL will be shorter, the next best option is to create an shortcut page to the "long URL" page.
 The shortcut page will act as a redirect to the "long URL" page.

 - In the Page module, right-click on the home page of your site and select Page Actions > New

 - In the New Record frame, select a position for the new page

 - Position the page at the highest level of your site possible (tree-hierarchy, not vertical position)

 - It is a good idea to keep all of the site's redirects together in one area, for example the last pages in the Pagetree, so they are easily located and identified in the future

-- In the Create new Page frame, change the Type drop-down menu to Link to external URL
+- In the Create new Page frame, change the Type drop-down menu to Shortcut

 - Click OK to save and refresh the page